Zambian court denies Vedanta attempt to halt Konkola Copper Mines split

 Lungu said the order that instated him as provisional liquidator set out powers including the ability to split and sell the company.

-In a restructuring announced in December, Lungu said KCM would be split into two subsidiary companies: KCM SmelterCo Limited and Konkola Mineral Resources Limited, effective Feb.
+In a restructuring announced in December, Lungu said KCM would be split into two subsidiary companies: KCM SmelterCo Ltd and Konkola Mineral Resources Ltd, effective Feb.
 1.

-While the split was delayed by Vedanta's injunction order, Lungu on Monday told Reuters he is confident the two entities will begin to operate soon.
+While the split was delayed by Vedanta's injunction order, Lungu on Monday told Reuters he was confident the two entities would begin to operate soon.

 Sithole-Mwenda cited procedural reasons in dismissing the order.